MichiganDataScienceTeam/MDST-Onboarding/README.md

 **Due: 9/16/2024 11:59pm EST**

-Your final submission will be a link to your GitHub repo that contains all your completed work.
+Submit a link to your GitHub repo that contains all your completed work when you sign up for projects: [project signup form](https://docs.google.com/forms/d/e/1FAIpQLSeyuYCGT9vpQjuhMXVLweal4m4EmbQEgi6sFfObeMIGiq_sbQ/viewform)

-Submission form will be released soon.

 We are looking for: